AXIHIXA/Memo/notes/py/numpy.md

 - Several routines are available for manipulation of elements in `ndarray`:
     - Changing Shape
-        - `np.reshape`: Gives a new shape to an array without changing its data
+        - `numpy.reshape`: Gives a new shape to an array without changing its data
             - This function gives a new shape to an array without changing the data.
             - Signature:
             ```
-            numpy.reshape(arr, newshape, order')
+            numpy.reshape(arr, newshape, order)
             ```
             - Parameters:
                 - `arr`: Array to be reshaped